testsmt/yinyang/docs/documentation.md

-Yin-Yang provides a bunch of arguments to configure the fuzzing process.
-Here is the list:
+Yin-Yang provides the following arguments to configure the fuzzing process:

 ```
 -h, --help            show this help message and exit